carlow78/ginos-italian/README.md

             * I then had to change the DEBUG back to FALSE before removing DISABLE COLLECTSTATIC from the config vars and commit and push the changes.
             * This then allowed Heroku to Collectstatic and added all the static files to Cloudinary
       * All the CSS then worked perfectly on the site
-1. Server 500 error coming up when trying to register a user.
-      * When trying to register a new user to the site and an email address was provided a server 500 error was coming up
-      * After chatting with the tutors at CI it was discovered that if an email was provided the site send a verification email with a link, but as I don't have emails set up it was causing an issue.
-      * To ensure email wasn't required to verify a login the following code was put into the settings.py file:
-            * ***ACCOUNT_AUTHENTICATION_METHOD = 'username'***
-            * ***ACCOUNT_EMAIL_VERIFICATION = 'none'***
-      * Setting the ACCOUNT_EMAIL_VERIFICATION to none means that the user does not need to click on a link to confirm login.

-1. PFD files not working on live site:
-      * This was because of the Cloudinary account I have.
-When I tried to add a PDF file through Cloudinary I got the following error message:
-      ***Delivery of PDF assets is not currently permitted for this account.***
-      * My solution to this problem was to create a seperate folder within my Django app called "documents" which housed all the relevant documentations for this project including all PDF files neede for the website and md files.

 1. During the testing stage, it was discovered that both the Newsletter form and the Book a Table form had elements of it that were not showing up as being a required field.
 After a quick search, I found that I needed to provide each field with a handle that checks if the field is required.
 I also added labels for each of these required fields, along with placeholders.